 Courtesy of Visit Austin.

 History of Austin's 360 Bridge

 The 360 Bridge is the second bridge in the world to be built with a cable support system.
 In 1984, the Federal Highway Administration's Excellence awarded the bridge first place for highway design.
 It was designed by Civil Engineer Percy V. Pennyback who wanted to create a cable support system to keep the water below clear for activities like boating and paddling.

-Wear sturdy shoes for a safe climb!
-While its likely you will see many stylish couples posing with this scenic backdrop, their look might have made their trek to the top a tad more difficult.
-This is only a short 10-minute hike, but its a little rocky and I recommend preparing for that.
-Remember, wearing tennis-shoes makes you feel more adventurous!
+Do like the locals do - hike to the top.
+Even though there's ample hiking in Austin, the Lake Austin/360 Bridge Overlook Trail is a must-see.
+While it's likely you will see many stylish couples posing with this scenic backdrop, their look might have made the trek a tad more difficult.
+This is only a short, 10-minute hike, but it is a little rocky.
+We recommend wearing sturdy shoes for a safe climb as you hike up to this memorable view.

 Bring a camera.
-Theres not much else to do once you reach the highest point of this climb but take in all of the beautiful scenery of Austin.
-To your north you will see the hill country, just west of the bridge an overlook of the downtown skyline, and of course the beautiful bridge overlooking the Colorado River.
+There's not much else to do once you reach the highest point of this climb except take in the beautiful scenery of Austin.
+Point your lens north to capture rolling Hill Country, while views just west of the bridge will highlight Austin's dazzling skyline with the bridge overlooking the Colorado River.

 Be sure to catch the golden hour.
 Have we mentioned the view is incredible?
 While that's true all day, nothing quite matches the view during sunset.
 The colorful glow of the Texas sun illuminates the area and reflects off Lake Austin's calm water.
 It does get a bit busier around sunset, but that's just proof of how amazing it is to see.